sarthtalati/v1.1-API-Documentation/source/includes/_product.md

 Parameter | Datatype | Description
 --------- | -------- | -----------
 sku** | string | Returns products based on the SKU passed id** | long | Returns products based on the product id.
-This id is assigned by Capillary when each product is added to the Capillary server include_hierarchy | boolean | Pass `true` to retrieve product hierarchy.
+This id is assigned by Capillary when each product is added to the Capillary server. include_hierarchy | boolean | Pass `true` to retrieve product hierarchy.

 <aside class="notice">Any one among the parameters marked with * is mandatory. </aside>